junxit/us-congress-bills-112/metadata.md

 - 2011-07-22 — Placed on the Union Calendar, Calendar No. 116.
 - 2011-07-22 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 112-177.
 - 2011-07-22 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 112-177.
+- 2012-02-27 — Rules Committee Resolution H. Res.
+563 Reported to House.
+Rule provides for consideration of H.R.
+2117 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Education and the Workforce now printed in the bill.
+- 2012-02-28 — Amendment (A001) offered by Mr. Grijalva. (consideration: CR H988-989, H992-993; text: CR H988)
+- 2012-02-28 — Amendment (A002) offered by Ms. Foxx. (consideration: CR H989; text: CR H989)
+- 2012-02-28 — Amendment (A003) offered by Mr. Polis. (consideration: CR H990; text: CR H990)
+- 2012-02-28 — Amendment (A004) offered by Mr. Bishop (NY). (consideration: CR H990-991, H993-994; text: CR H990)
+- 2012-02-28 — Amendment (A005) offered by Mr. Polis. (consideration: CR H991-992, H994-995; text: CR H991)
+- 2012-02-28 — Amendment agreed to Committee of the Whole
+- 2012-02-28 — Amendment failed in Committee of the Whole
+- 2012-02-28 — Amendment failed in Committee of the Whole
+- 2012-02-28 — Amendment failed in Committee of the Whole
+- 2012-02-28 — Amendment failed in Committee of the Whole
+- 2012-02-28 — Committee of the Whole House on the state of the Union rises leaving H.R.
+2117 as unfinished business.
+- 2012-02-28 — Considered as unfinished business. (consideration: CR H992-997)
+- 2012-02-28 — Considered under the provisions of rule H. Res.
+563. (consideration: CR H980-992)
+- 2012-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+563, the Committee of the Whole proceeded with 10 minutes of debate on the Bishop (NY) amendment No. 4.
+- 2012-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+563, the Committee of the Whole proceeded with 10 minutes of debate on the Foxx amendment No. 2.
+- 2012-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+563, the Committee of the Whole proceeded with 10 minutes of debate on the Grijalva amendment No. 1.
+- 2012-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+563, the Committee of the Whole proceeded with 10 minutes of debate on the Polis amendment No. 3.
+- 2012-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+563, the Committee of the Whole proceeded with 10 minutes of debate on the Polis amendment No. 5.
+- 2012-02-28 — DEBATE - The House proceeded with 10 minutes of debate on the Capps motion to recommit.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment which adds a provision entitled "PROTECTING STUDENTS FROM HIGHER LOAN COSTS AND A DEVALUED EDUCATIONAL DEGREE".
+- 2012-02-28 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2117.
+- 2012-02-28 — House amendment agreed to: On agreeing to the Foxx amendment (A002) Agreed to by voice vote.
+- 2012-02-28 — House amendment not agreed to: On agreeing to the Bishop (NY) amendment (A004) Failed by recorded vote: 160 - 255 (Roll no. 76).
+- 2012-02-28 — House amendment not agreed to: On agreeing to the Grijalva amendment (A001) Failed by recorded vote: 170 - 247 (Roll no. 75).
+- 2012-02-28 — House amendment not agreed to: On agreeing to the Polis amendment (A003) Failed by voice vote.
+- 2012-02-28 — House amendment not agreed to: On agreeing to the Polis amendment (A005) Failed by recorded vote: 199 - 217 (Roll no. 77).
+- 2012-02-28 — House amendment offered
+- 2012-02-28 — House amendment offered
+- 2012-02-28 — House amendment offered
+- 2012-02-28 — House amendment offered
+- 2012-02-28 — House amendment offered
+- 2012-02-28 — House amendment offered/reported by: Amendment (A001) offered by Mr. Grijalva.(consideration: CR H988-989, H992-993; text: CR H988)
+- 2012-02-28 — House amendment offered/reported by: Amendment (A002) offered by Ms. Foxx.(consideration: CR H989; text: CR H989)
+- 2012-02-28 — House amendment offered/reported by: Amendment (A003) offered by Mr. Polis.(consideration: CR H990; text: CR H990)
+- 2012-02-28 — House amendment offered/reported by: Amendment (A004) offered by Mr. Bishop (NY).(consideration: CR H990-991, H993-994; text: CR H990)
+- 2012-02-28 — House amendment offered/reported by: Amendment (A005) offered by Mr. Polis.(consideration: CR H991-992, H994-995; text: CR H991)
+- 2012-02-28 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+563 and Rule XVIII.
+- 2012-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-28 — Mrs. Capps moved to recommit with instructions to Education and the Workforce. (consideration: CR H995-996; text: CR H995)
+- 2012-02-28 — Ms. Foxx moved that the committee rise.
+- 2012-02-28 — On agreeing to the Bishop (NY) amendment (A004) Failed by recorded vote: 160 - 255 (Roll no. 76).
+- 2012-02-28 — On agreeing to the Foxx amendment (A002) Agreed to by voice vote.
+- 2012-02-28 — On agreeing to the Grijalva amendment (A001) Failed by recorded vote: 170 - 247 (Roll no. 75).
+- 2012-02-28 — On agreeing to the Polis amendment (A003) Failed by voice vote.
+- 2012-02-28 — On agreeing to the Polis amendment (A005) Failed by recorded vote: 199 - 217 (Roll no. 77).
+- 2012-02-28 — On motion that the committe rise Agreed to by voice vote.
+- 2012-02-28 — On motion to recommit with instructions Failed by recorded vote: 176 - 241 (Roll no. 78).
+- 2012-02-28 — On passage Passed by recorded vote: 303 - 114 (Roll no. 79).
+- 2012-02-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Bishop (NY) amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Bishop (NY) demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2012-02-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Grijalva amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Grijalva demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2012-02-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Polis amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Ms. Foxx demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2012-02-28 — Passed/agreed to in House: On passage Passed by recorded vote: 303 - 114 (Roll no. 79).
+- 2012-02-28 — Roll call votes on amendments in House
+- 2012-02-28 — Roll call votes on amendments in House
+- 2012-02-28 — Roll call votes on amendments in House
+- 2012-02-28 — Rule H. Res.
+563 passed House.
+- 2012-02-28 — Rule provides for consideration of H.R.
+2117 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Education and the Workforce now printed in the bill.
+- 2012-02-28 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of amendment in the nature of a substitute: CR H988)
+- 2012-02-28 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2012-02-28 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2117.
+- 2012-02-28 — The Speaker designated the Honorable Candice S. Miller to act as Chairwoman of the Committee.
+- 2012-02-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.